gwastro/pycbc/docs/install.rst

 .. note::

-    Make sure you have run the command in the section :ref:`Installing lalsuite into a virtual environment` above to install unittest2 before installing PyCBC.
+    Make sure you have run the command in the section :ref:`installinglalsuite` above to install unittest2 before installing PyCBC.

 To install and editable version of PyCBC you need to have `forked PyCBC to your own account <https://help.github.com/articles/fork-a-repo/>`_ and know the URL of your fork.
 This can be obtained from the clone URL on your GitHub repository page.
 This example uses the URL ``git@github.com:your-username-here/pycbc.git`` which you should change to the URL of your fork of PyCBC on GitHub.